rfriel/piaget/README.md

 If you start with the not-especially-strong, physically motivated assumption that *moving things are persistent and important*, you can immediately extract a lot of information from the first few frames of an Atari game.
 Take the difference between frames and identify the (typically small) regions where something has changed.
 These usually correspond to moving objects (sprites).
 Track which regions have similar positions as time elapses, take snapshots of those regions and apply some basic computer vision to them, and you've got reliable images of the most significant moving objects in the game, plus a sample trajectory for each one -- within as few as 5, 10, or 15 frames.
 Use the snapshots to initialize the first layer of a ConvNet, and the observed motions to initialize the second layer, and after 15 frames you've got a set of filters that pinpoint the most important things in the game.
 All of this assumes a fair amount about the visual/spatial structure of the environment -- but then, so do ConvNets alone.

+### The specificity question

+As you'll see below, this project is already quite complicated, and more complications would need to be added to get real functionality out of it.
+It involves a lot of ugly heuristics and a lot of little design choices tailored specifically to the Atari domain.
+In a sense, it isn't really fair to compare an effort like this to a more generic deep learning model.
+If you have the time and energy to do boutique feature engineering for a problem domain, of course this will help with performance -- the magical thing about neural nets is that they can save you this time and effort by engineering the features on their own.

+I think the fairness of the comparison depends on what question we are asking.
+For practical engineering in the present day, neural nets are a great way to make things more efficient.
+But we may also wonder about longer-term questions: how far do these methods generalize?
+What sorts of modifications would be necessary to allow them to reproduce more facets of human-level performance on a wider range of tasks?

+Our one functioning example of a system that can achieve "human-level performance" on all domains -- the human brain/body itself -- doesn't look like a highly general learning system *or* like a highly specialized bundle of domain-specific assumptions.
+It looks like a very complicated assemblage of parts with *varying* levels of domain specificity.

+And there are indeed many different "levels" of domain specificity.
+Some of the assumption I use here are tailored specifically to the Atari domain, but many would work in any 2D sprite-based visual environment, including the interfaces of most computer software.
+My contention is that if we want to keep getting closer to human-level performance on more tasks, we may eventually have to do engineering lower down in the hierarchy of domain specificity; after all, the human brain does so.
+In any event, I think it's interesting to explore the "middle" of that hierarchy -- if nothing else, just to see what happens!

 ## Piaget

 Piaget is an attempt to apply the above ideas to the Atari environments in the [OpenAI Gym](http://gym.openai.com/).